Medium-term plan: How are we connected to Antarctica?

 Explore the issue of climate change with students using this medium-term planning for a Y6 learning enquiry about Antarctica.

 We know that the health of the Antarctic is threatened by climate change.
 But how many of us – and how many of our children – link this issue to the choices we make in our daily lives?
 And how many feel empowered to tackle it?
-This medium-term planning for an enquiry of learning linked to the principle of Interdependence, allows students to learn how all living things in the Antarctic ecosystem – and their non-living surroundings – are linked, and to explore the impact our own actions have on this frozen habitat.
+This medium-term planning for an enquiry of learning exploring the principle of Interdependence allows students to learn how all living things in the Antarctic ecosystem – and their non-living surroundings – are linked, and to explore the impact our own actions have on this frozen habitat.

 This enquiry links to Sustainable Development Goals (SDGs) 7 Affordable and Clean Energy and 13 Climate Action.